Four Seasons of Fun: 13 RomanticThings to Do in Wilmington VT

 SHOP: Vermont Bowl

 John McLeod ran a heating and plumbing company in Scotland before moving to, and “falling in love with,” Vermont in 1967.
-He borrowed $200 to set up a woodworking shop and managed to turn his hobby into a big business.
+He borrowed $200 to set up a woodworking shop and managed to turn his hobby into a big business that he called Vermont Bowl.

 You’ll most likely recognize McLeod’s designs.
 His first, a sturdy wood salad bowl that flares out at the top, was sold through Dansk.
 Subsequent bowl designs are now available at Crate & Barrel, Williams Sonoma, and of course, here at their source.
 The spotted “Ambrosia Maple” bowls are particularly unique and beautiful.